 A condition concerning the safety of an aircraft or of some person on board or within sight but which does not require immediate assistance.
+Urgency calls are to be prefixed "PAN PAN, PAN PAN, PAN PAN".

-The emergency message should contain the following information (time and circumstances permitting) and , whenever possible should be passed in the order given.
+Thereafter the emergency message should contain the following information (time and circumstances permitting) and, whenever possible should be passed in the order given.